remotestorage/remotestorage.js/README.md

   build, but based on remotestorage-nocache.js.

-For more information on using the AMD build(s) and it's dependencies, see the [AMD documentation](https://github.com/remotestorage/remotestorage.js/blob/master/doc/amd.md).
+For more information on using the AMD build(s) and its dependencies, see the [AMD documentation](https://github.com/remotestorage/remotestorage.js/blob/master/doc/amd.md).

 #### Bower